mokanove/servers/README.md

 >
 > You will need proxy IP , Without them, you won't be able to open your Cloudflare website.
 >
-> You can fill in the server domain name, just like "const proxyIPs = ["us.867678.xyz"];"
+> You can fill in the server domain name, just like "const proxyIPs = ["us-lax.867678.xyz"];"

-### Free Proxy Server

->Using socks5://[server IP/Domain]:9527 to using free socks5 proxy , but not support UDP
->
->Uh...
-Please you save me monies , I've for love to made them.

 ## Los Angeles , California , USA (LAX) :